Skip links

 Who among us hasn’t had a situation come up where their internet goes out at an inopportune time?
 While technology is generally reliable for the most part, any sort of technological failure or interruption can disrupt care.

-While there’s no way to completely prevent any sort of technological hiccups, we at Lennox CMHC offer technical support and walk clients through setup so that they feel confident and prepared for each session.
+While there’s no way to completely prevent any sort of technological errors, we at Lennox CMHC offer technical support and walk clients through setup so that they feel confident and prepared for each session.

 Another subtle but significant challenge with telehealth is that it can be harder to establish a strong relationship with the therapist or counselor.
 Body language, eye contact, and shared physical presence can all contribute to a sense of connection and trust.
 While connections and relationships can be built remotely, some people may feel more disconnected or emotionally distant during virtual sessions.
 This could impact their level of engagement or comfort in sharing openly.